Oct 6, 2020

 By Joe Grasso, PhD

-Stress relief for physical symptoms: Alleviate some of the potential physical symptoms of election anxiety through proven stress-relieving strategies, including:
+Stress relief for physical symptoms: Alleviate some of the physical symptoms of election anxiety through proven stress-relieving strategies, including:

 The fact is, there is no way to know what the future holds, whether related to the upcoming election or another of the many pressing issues we face today.
 There is no precedent for many of the world’s current problems–and even if there were, it wouldn’t be a firm predictor of what will happen.
 So how can you combat the fear of the unknown future?